dilshankarunarathne/c-sharp-notes/README.md

 There are two types of multi dimentional arrays in C#.

 1. Rectangular
    Each sub array has the same number of elements.
    For example, if you have a 3x3 matrix, you have 3 sub arrays, each with 3 elements.
+   Example: rectangular 2D array:
    ```cs
    var matrix = new int[3, 3];
    var matrix = new int[3, 3]